-The Council to Improve Foodborne Outbreak Response (CIFOR) is a multidisciplinary collaboration of national associations and local, state and federal agencies representing epidemiology programs, environmental health programs, public health laboratories, and regulatory agencies.
+Council to Improve Foodborne Outbreak Response (CIFOR) is a multidisciplinary collaboration of national associations and local, state and federal agencies representing epidemiology programs, environmental health programs, public health laboratories and regulatory agencies.
 Since 2006, CIFOR has worked together to improve methods to detect, investigate, control, and prevent foodborne disease outbreaks.
 The food industry is represented on the CIFOR Industry Workgroup.

-The CIFOR products described below can assist public health laboratories and other agencies involved in response to foodborne outbreaks to:
+CIFOR identifies barriers to rapid detection and response to foodborne disease outbreaks and develops products that address these barriers.
+The resources below can assist public health laboratories and other agencies involved in foodborne outbreak response to: